 If you are thinking about what other means of transport you will need to get around Paris, I want to recommend another option similar to the concept of the tourist bus, but probably much more romantic.
 Taking a cruise along the Seine will allow you, besides resting from the long walks of your trip, to see the architecture and the most emblematic buildings of Paris from the waters of the Seine.
 Sounds good, right?
-I tell you all the details in this guide about Seine River Cruises.
+I tell you all the details in this guide about Seine River Cruises in Paris.

 Frequently asked questions

 How long is a Paris Hop-on Hop-off Bus Tour?